nl253/Dictionaries/README.md

     - g:MARKUP
     - g:MARKUP_EXT
     - g:PROGRAMMING
+    - g:DICTS

 ### What it does

 #### For g:PROGRAMMING types:
-1. look in all g:WORKING_DIRS for files with the same extension with 3 levels of depth.
+1. look in all g:WORKING_DIRS for files with the same extension
 2. add them to completion

 Also: